Our Trustees

 Alexandra Harwood

-Alexandra Harwood is an Underwriter at NorthStandard, based in the Northeast of England.
+Alexandra Harwood is a Broker at Price Forbes, based in the Northeast of England.
 She has experience in Risk Management, all lines of Marine Insurances, Marine Claims, and Commercial Operations within the Maritime sector.

-She studied Geology at the University of Durham.
-She graduated in 2009 and completed her Master’s degree in Risk Management at Kings College, London.
-She joined Marsh & McLennan as a Risk Consultant in 2010 before transferring internally to becoming a Marine Insurance Broker.
+She studied Geology at the University of Durham and graduated in 2009 before completing her Master’s degree in Risk Management at Kings College, London.
+Alexandra joined Marsh & McLennan as a Risk Consultant in 2010 and made an internal transfer to become a Marine Insurance Broker.
 Thereafter, she worked for a large ship owner where she managed the company’s insurance portfolio.
-In 2018, She returned to her roots in Newcastle to work for NorthStandard.
+In 2018, She returned to her roots in Newcastle to work for NorthStandard before taking a business development focused broking role with Price Forbes in 2024.

 Alexandra became a Trustee with The Mission to Seafarers in April 2023.